-A revealing biography of Jorge Bergoglio, exploring the life and the experiences that shaped his theological outlook prior to his election to the papacy in 2013.
+A revealing biography of Jorge Bergoglio, exploring the experiences that shaped his theological outlook prior to his election to the papacy in 2013.

 Trade Information: LGENPOD